akka/akka/docs/src/main/paradox/introduction.md

 Mind that Akka HTTP comes in two main modules: `akka-http` and `akka-http-core`.
 Because `akka-http` depends on `akka-http-core` you don't need to bring the latter explicitly.
-Still you may need to this in case you rely solely on the low-level API; make sure the Scala version is a recent release of version `2.11` or `2.12`.
+Still you may need to do this in case you rely solely on the low-level API; make sure the Scala version is a recent release of version `2.11` or `2.12`.

 Alternatively, you can bootstrap a new sbt project with Akka HTTP already